-Professor Alice P. Gast, an internationally renowned academic leader, scholar, and researcher, became President of Imperial College London on 1 September 2014.
+Professor Alice P. Gast, an internationally renowned academic leader, scholar, and researcher, served as the President of Imperial College London from 1 August 2014 to 31 July 2022.
+She is now Professor Emeritus of Chemical Engineering at Imperial and advises venture capitalists and venture philanthropists.

 Prior to her appointment at Imperial, Professor Gast was the 13th President of Lehigh University, Pennsylvania, USA, from August 2006 to August 2014.
 Other leadership roles include serving as the Vice-President for Research and Associate Provost and Robert T. Haslam Chair in Chemical Engineering at the Massachusetts Institute of Technology from 2001 - 2006.